Need a Little Home Maintenance?

-This is a sponsored post and was not written by Designs by Studio C but we do agree with the content.
+This article, Home Maintenance Checklist for Fall, was not written by Designs by Studio C but we do agree with the content.
 Posts like this are what keeps Designs by Studio C able to provide more great DIY and home improvement content, plus free furniture plans!

 Fall is in full swing.
 While you’re preparing for Thanksgiving and switching your wardrobe over to warmer clothes, do yourself a favor and spend some time on your home.
 One of the main reasons to get your home prepared for the fall is so you can be sure it’s ready for the winter when problems can be especially bothersome due to the temperatures and the difficulty maneuvering around your property.
 Use this checklist to protect your home and remain as comfortable as possible for the rest of the season and then some.